18 email marketing performance metrics for improved campaign tracking

 4

 Revenue per subscriber enables you to track the revenue each subscriber from your email list generates.
-This is an interesting metric as it allows you to delve into the value of your subscribers.
+It tells the value of a subscriber over a particular time period, whether that’s a single email send, a month, or longer.

 Top tips to increase your revenue per subscriber